rtlabs-com/p-net/doc/compliancetest.rst

 PLC program variable to a high level.
 In the left side menu use "Watch and force tables" (below the PLC), and add a new entry by clicking an empty row in the "Name" column, and select "Ix_Req".
-When later in online mode, click the small "Show/hide all modify colmns" to show the column.
+When later in online mode, click the small "Show/hide all modify columns" to show the column.
 Enter "TRUE" in the "Modify value" on the line for "Ix_Req".
 Select that line by enabling the corresponding check box.
 Press the "Modify all selected values once and now".